 You can do this by using the Timebank refill scheme to purchase your cleaning products.

 During the current pandemic, contact Gina on 07790329859 to arrange a no-contact delivery to your doorstep and she will collect your empties.

 Prices are competitive.
-Cash only.
+To minimise contact, card payments preferred.
 Please wash and save your empty bottles.